bbauska/Coursera-Bootstrap/readme.md

 And mangling of the code, meaning reducing the names of the local variables to single letters wherever feasible.

-Now, from a perspective of a computer, it doesn\'t really care what the code looks like as long as it works correctly.
+Now, from a perspective of a computer, it doesn&apos;t really care what the code looks like as long as it works correctly.

-For human readable format, we obviously write code in a lot more elaborate manner, so that it\'s easier for us to follow what the code is doing.
+For human readable format, we obviously write code in a lot more elaborate manner, so that it&apos;s easier for us to follow what the code is doing.

 When you actually deploy, you may wish to remove all the extraneous